springload/pattern-book/README.md

     </div>
 </blockquote>

-<h2>Q. This is a pattern library so where's the outdated dev webserver with broken hot reloading?</h2>
+<h2>Q. This is a pattern library so where's the dev webserver?</h2>

 <p>Great question.